 In a charming book of the year, telling the story of the life of Schopenhauer's mother, a concert is described at which the great performer Abbé Vogler played a composition intended to represent the circumstances of the death of Prince Leopold of Brunswick, concluding with a dramatic musical representation of The Last Judgment.
-During this last piece, says Madame Schopenhauer, 'a quarrel arose between two ladies, who sat beside us, the one asserting that she was listening to the shrieks of the lost, while the other maintained that what we then heard were songs of the blessed.'
-She then naively added : 'I am sure they could not both be right : but it was all one to me.'
+During this last piece, says Madame Schopenhauer, 'a quarrel arose between two ladies, who sat beside us, the one asserting that she was listening to the shrieks of the lost, while the other meinteined that musical musical representation of the shrieks of the stress of the stress of the lost, while that it is demoniacal!

-Which thing is an allegory.
-How odd it is that while some say that spirit-communion is angelic, others persist that it is demoniacal!
 One person hears, in the spirit message, a whisper from Heaven; another detects in it a croak from hell-for all the world like the two ladies who, listening to the same music at the same moment, differed so widely about its intent.
-In the meantime, the average common-place human being only knows that both cannot be right, and, shrugging his shoulders, says: 'It is all one to me.'
+In the meantime, the average common-place human being only knows that both cannot be right, and, shrugging his shoulders, says : 'It is all one to me.'